InnovateForVegas/doc-org-howtos/doc/en/github.md

  along with doc-cfv-howtos.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# GitHub and Code for Vegas Foundation
+# GitHub and Innovate for Vegas Foundation

 GitHub is a useful platform for a variety of things.
 Because it is essentially free to use for our needs.